 Ad Astra is both less subtle and less cohesive than these films.
 There’s plenty of sci-fi stock—moon pirates, killer space monkeys, world-ending electrical surges—but it feels at odds, not complementary, to protagonist Roy McBride’s (Pitt) personal dilemmas.
 His character’s main flaw is his inability to process emotions healthily.
 He’s the perfect astronaut: level-headed, hyper-aware of his surroundings and an expert at bottling his feelings.
 This is a crucial starting point for his character’s subsequent development as he ventures into deep space on a hijacked government mission to reconcile with his father.
 Still, the film is bogged down with an overuse of Pitt’s cringey, middle-school-journal voiceovers and a narrative reliance on the tired, inherit-your-shitty-absent-father’s-faults trope.

 Pitt’s performance is fine but nowhere near as enrapturing as it needs to be for how dependent the story is on evaluating his psyche and eliciting the viewer’s sympathy.
 He can—and has—delivered beautifully understated performances (Terrence Malick’s The Tree of Life is a favorite of mine), but here he’s simply despondent.
 Even in the film’s most suspenseful or climactic moments, Pitt himself seems like he can’t relate to or believe in the role he’s playing.
-In this life-or-death cosmic drama, a little of Tyler Durden’s fire or Aldo Raine’s swaggering machismo would be a salvation from the expressionless acting throughout Ad Astra. –Connor Lockie
+In this life-or-death cosmic drama, a little of Tyler Durden’s fire or Aldo Raine’s swaggering machismo would be a salvation from the expressionless acting throughout Ad Astra. –Audrey Lockie